 First and foremost, it is important that the systems you’re evaluating are directly comparable.
 Trying to compare introductory software such as QuickBooks to true ERP can become extremely dangerous, as the systems are designed to fulfill different needs and are appropriate for companies of different sizes and sophistication.
 Make sure you fully understand the different Tiers of software available in the market to first determine which is appropriate for your business.

 Introductory systems are geared towards small businesses as the first solution implemented in an organization.
 Introductory systems are typically designed to accommodate one business process (such as accounting or inventory management) and will often require integration with other standalone systems to provide functionality across multiple departments.

 To be considered true ERP software, the system will be able to accommodate a variety of business processes across the organization.
+ERP replaces all standalone solutions as an all-in-one system.
 Not all vendors abide by the same definition of ERP as it is technically defined rather loosely.
 However, there are certain features inherent in true ERP solutions:

 - Information is available in real-time

 - The system and installation is elaborate

 The deployment method you choose for your business will have an on-going impact on costs and necessary resources.
 For smaller businesses, cloud-based solutions tend to be the better option, but are not always feasible if you do not have access to a reliable internet connection.
 On the other hand, larger businesses can often benefit from on-premises software if they already have a dedicated team of IT personnel in-house, and the required server infrastructure.
 Do your research to determine which method is best for your business, and make sure that you compare the total costs of ownership between the two over a span of several years.
 A vendor that provides both options gives you the flexibility to switch down the road as your business changes.